pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ## Graceful Stop

-To allow gracefull restart/reload/stop processes, make sure you intercept the **SIGINT** signal and clear everything needed (like database connections, processing jobs...) before letting your application exit.
+To allow graceful restart/reload/stop processes, make sure you intercept the **SIGINT** signal and clear everything needed (like database connections, processing jobs...) before letting your application exit.

 ```javascript
 process.on('SIGINT', function() {